JetBrains/teamcity-documentation/topics/build-runner.md

 [//]: # (title: Build Runner)
 [//]: # (auxiliary-id: Build Runner)
-_Build runner_ is a part of TeamCity that allows integration with a specific build tool (Ant, MSBuild, Command line, etc.).
+_Build runner_ is a part of TeamCity that allows integration with a specific build tool (Ant, MSBuild, Command Line, and so on).
 In a build configuration, a build runner defines how to run a build and report its results.

 Each build runner has two parts:
 * the server\-side settings that are configured through the web UI